Tourism attractions in Florida Key island

 Bahia Honda State Park

 Bahia Honda State Park is home to what is without a doubt the nicest beach in the Keys, and apparently in all of Florida.
-The park really has two separate beach areas, one substantial stretch confronting the untamed ocean, and another smaller beach area which looks across to the old railroad bridge.
+The park really has two separate beach areas, one substantial stretch confronting the untamed ocean, and another smaller beach area that looks across to the old railroad bridge.
 Views are impressive from either side.
 There is a campground area, as well as picnic sites.

 Dry Tortugas National Park

 In the Gulf of Mexico where the water is present, 70 miles away from Key West, Dry Tortugas National Park is located just by boat or seaplane.
-This archipelago of seven beach ringed islands is also home to Fort Jefferson, a massive fortress that takes up one island completely.
+This archipelago of seven beach-ringed islands is also home to Fort Jefferson, a massive fortress that takes up one island completely.
 Most visitors go to the islands on tours from Key West.

 Located in Key West, this previous home of creator Ernest Hemingway is a vital bit of Florida’s social history.
-Visitors can tour the home and see the free meandering cats, who are descendents of Hemingway’s unique pet cats.
+Visitors can tour the home and see the free meandering cats, who are descendants of Hemingway’s unique pet cats.

 Marathon is the business and sportfishing focal point of the Middle Keys.
 Charters are easily masterminded from here.
-Settlements on the island can be followed back to the 1800’s.
+Settlements on the island can be followed back to the 1800s.
 In 1908 Henry Flagler’s overseas rail line achieved the town of Marathon and turned into the headquarters of the railroad’s last Key West extension.